-During the examination conducted with the MOFFETT Flex tester-40 equipment, loading is exercised on the clamped and tested book pages cyclically, in contrast with the form of loading used by the above-described binding strength testing devices (non-recurrent stress that gradually increases up to the limit of binding strength).
+During the examination conducted with the MOFFETT Flex tester-40 equipment (Figure 2), loading is exercised on the clamped and tested book pages cyclically, in contrast with the form of loading used by the above-described binding strength testing devices (non-recurrent stress that gradually increases up to the limit of binding strength).
 With the equipment, the stress that imitates page turning is exercised on the tested page of the book at a 40 cycles/minute rate.
 Two types of loading strengths can be applied.
-The number of stress cycles is recorded, and the equipment automatically stops when the examined page becomes torn, or any other damage takes place (Rebsamen, 2003).

-The binding strength of the given book can be described with the number of the stress cycles (and the extent of the applied loading) (Rebsamen, 2002; 2009).
+The number of stress cycles is recorded, and the equipment automatically stops when the examined page becomes torn, or any other damage takes place.
+The binding strength of the given book can be described with the number of the stress cycles (and the extent of the applied loading).
+A main difference of this type of equipment in comparison with the previous devices is that it can be used only with perfect bound books.